Bozeman Irrigators

 The Bozeman Irrigators were a minor league baseball team based in Bozeman, Montana.
 In 1909, the Irrigators played a partial season as members of the Class D level Inter-Mountain League.
 The Irrigators were preceded by an 1892 Bozeman team, which played as members of the Class B level Montana State League.

 History

-Bozeman, Montana first hosted minor league baseball in 1892.
-The 1892 Bozeman team became a member of the six–team, Class B level Montana State League, a league that played a split–season schedule.
+Bozeman, Montana first hosted minor league baseball in 1892, when the Bozeman team became a member of the six–team, Class B level Montana State League, a league that played a split–season schedule.
 The Butte, Great Falls Smelter Cities, Helena, Missoula and Philipsburg Burgers teams joined Bozeman in league play.